Oman lifts visa restrictions for Bangladeshis

 After eight months, the Oman government has lifted temporary visa restrictions on several categories for Bangladeshi nationals.

-The exempted visa categories include all official visas, family visas, visitor visas for Bangladeshi nationals living in GCC countries, and visas for engineers, doctors, nurses, teachers, accountants, investors, and high-income tourists, said a note issued by the Omani Embassy in Dhaka yesterday.
+The exempted visa categories include all official visas, family visas, visitor visas for Bangladeshi nationals living in GCC countries, and visas for engineers, doctors, nurses, teachers, accountants, investors, and high-income tourists, said in a note issued by the Omani Embassy in Dhaka today.

 The note also stated that from now on, the local embassy will receive and process all applications and related documents in these categories in coordination with the Royal Omani Police authority.